Casa Program Overview

 Practical Life:

-These activities include tasks that children see as part of the daily routine in their home, such as preparing snack for themselves, sweeping, arranging flowers, washing windows, etc. To each child, these are meaningful activities that involve caring for themselves, others and the environment.
-Through those activities, children develop fine and gross motor movement, muscular coordination, hand-eye coordination, concentration, and they learn to complete a task from beginning to end.
+Practical Life activities reflect tasks that children recognize from their daily routines at home, such as preparing snacks, sweeping, arranging flowers, and washing windows.
+These meaningful tasks involve caring for themselves, others, and the environment.
+Through participation in these activities, children develop independence, fine and gross motor skills, muscular and hand-eye coordination, concentration, and the ability to complete a task from beginning to end.

 Sensorial:

-Children learn about the world around them through the use of all of their senses, which then educate the intellect.
-The purposes of the sensorial exercises are to enable children to manipulate, differentiate, order and classify impressions by touching, listening, seeing, tasting, and smelling.
-These materials also help children to form mental images of concrete objects, paving the way to abstract thinking.
+Children learn about the world around them by using all their senses, which in turn supports the development of their intellect.
+Sensorial exercises are designed to help children manipulate, differentiate, order, and classify impressions through touch, hearing, sight, taste, and smell.
+These materials also assist children in forming clear mental images of concrete objects, laying the foundation for abstract thinking.

 Language:

-The learning environment provides rich spoken language, through conversations, stories and poetry.
-The use of specific materials helps children to link sounds and letter symbols.
-As the children are aware of the phonetic sounds, and can link them together, they progress on reading phonetic words.
-The children are then introduced to phonograms and sight words.
-The language program also covers grammatical structure, function of words, cursive writing, and creative writing.
+The classroom environment provides rich spoken language through conversations and stories.
+The use of specific Montessori materials helps children link sounds with letter symbols.
+As children become familiar with phonetic sounds and learn to blend them together, they progress to reading phonetic words.
+Children are then introduced to phonograms and sight words.
+The language program also includes grammatical structure, functions of words, cursive writing, and creative writing.

 French: